Charles Eldridge Morgan Jr.: Early life and family

-Following his family's 1844 relocation from New Jersey to Pennsylvania; Charles Eldridge Morgan Jr. was born on September 23, 1844 at Philadelphia, Pennsylvania, the first child of Charles Eldridge Morgan and Jane Bowen Morgan (née Buck).
+Following his family's 1844 relocation from New Jersey to Pennsylvania, Morgan was born on September 23, 1844, in Philadelphia, the first child of Charles Eldridge Morgan and Jane Bowen Morgan (née Buck).

-His brother, Randal (1853 - 1926), also graduated from the University of Pennsylvania, in 1873, and joined Morgan's newly opened law firm, then became, in 1882, the first vice-president of its principle client firm, United Gas Improvement Company (later UGI Corporation).
+His brother, Randal (1853–1926), also graduated from the University of Pennsylvania, in 1873, and joined Morgan's newly opened law firm, then became, in 1882, the first vice-president of its principle client firm, United Gas Improvement Company (later UGI Corporation).

-Another brother, John Buck (1847 - 1919), graduated from the University of Pennsylvania, as well, receiving degrees in 1866 and 1869, and played on the cricket team captained by Morgan; he became a successful manufacturer, merchant and financier who served on the Boards of several Philadelphia institutions.
+Another brother, John Buck (1847–1919), graduated from the University of Pennsylvania, as well, receiving degrees in 1866 and 1869, and played on the cricket team captained by Morgan; he became a successful manufacturer, merchant and financier who served on the Boards of several Philadelphia institutions.

 Morgan married Elizabeth Belsham "Lillie" Merrick, daughter of Thomas B. Merrick and Elizabeth M. White, on April 27, 1875, at Philadelphia, with whom he had three children: Charles Eldridge Morgan III, who joined him at his firm in the practice of law; Elizabeth Merrick Morgan Perry; and Hallowell Vaughn Morgan.